VisualFP/docs/SA/concept_questionnaire/concept_questionnaire.typ

 - We've consciously decided to not give more textual explanations of the concepts, as we want to see how well they can stand on their own.
 - Some visualizations barely fit into the boxes.
-We regard this as a downside of these concept, since this indicates that they don't scale well.
-We tried to created images of high resolution, so you should be able to zoom to see the details.
+We regard this as a downside of these concepts, since this indicates that they don't scale well.
+We tried to provide hight resultion images though, so you should be able to zoom in to see the details.

 Thank you very much for your time!